Shippable/docs/sources/provision/tutorial/build-google-compute-engine-image-packer.md

 * Create a service account for your project, download and store the `JSON` security key in a secure place.
 [Refer to GCP docs](https://cloud.google.com/compute/docs/access/service-accounts)

 ####2.
-Add necessary Account Integrations
+Add Integrations

 Integrations are used to connect Shippable Platform with external providers.
-More information about integrations is [here](/platform/tutorial/integration/howto-crud-integration/).
+More information about integrations is [here](/platform/integration/overview/).
 The following are the integrations that we will use in this sample

 #####2a.
 Add `Google Cloud Platform` Integration

 To be able to interact with GCP, we add `drship_gcp `integration.

-Detailed steps on how to add a Google Cloud Platform Integration are [here](/platform/integration/gcloudKey/#creating-an-account-integration).
+Detailed steps on how to add a Google Cloud Platform Integration are [here](/platform/integration/gcloudKey/).

 > Note: You might already have this if you have done any of our other tutorials.
 If so, skip this step